StefH/ghaction-CompressFiles/README.md

 #### `tools`

-A comman separated list from the compresion utilities you want to use.
+A comma separated list from the compresion utilities you want to use.
 Valid values are `brotli` and `gzip`.
 Default both are used.

 #### `depth`